baking-bad/tezos-etherlink-bridge-ts-sdk/README.md

 ```

-Also, you can use the `tokenTransferUpdated` event to receive the actual status of token transfers in real-time:
+Also, you can use the `TokenBridge.events.accountTokenTransferUpdated` event to receive the actual status of token transfers in real-time:

 ```ts
 import type { FA12TezosToken } from '@baking-bad/tezos-etherlink-bridge-ts-sdk';